tcollins6049/bluetooth_hive_connect/docs/Views.md

 * graph_labels -- Array of labels which will be used for graph creation
 * graph_values -- Array of corresponding values which will be used for graph creation

+These arrays are used to hold all data we come across, nan or not.
+These are not used for graph creation.
+They are used for the nan modal which shows a more in depth look at the read data.
+This is so we can see when nan values were read.
+* all_times -- Holds all labels whether they correspond to a nan value or not.
+* all_values -- Holds all values, nan, number, or interpolated.

+Variables used to hold the count of nan and failure counts in the read file.
+A failure is 3 or more nan readings in a row.
+* nanCount
+* failure_count

+* nan_occ_count --
+* saved_nan_occs --
+* interpolated_index

 ### Methods for getting sensor and file data